-- ▶ Refer to Potential health effects \rightarrow \boxminus before removing insulation. - 2.
-Purge the system following the instructions provided in steps 1 through 8 in Preparing the analyzer for shipment or storage $\rightarrow \boxminus$. - 3.
+- ▶ Refer to Potential health effects $\rightarrow \square$ before removing insulation. - 2.
+Purge the system following the instructions provided in steps 1 through 8 in Preparing the analyzer for shipment or storage $\rightarrow \square$. - 3.
 Remove the screws holding the protective cover in place and lift the cover to remove from the enclosure. - 4.
-Remove the insulation packed inside the enclosure and place in a clean, dry area.
+Remove the insulation packed inside the enclosure and place in a clean, dry area. - 5.
+Disassemble the tubing using a $9/{16}$ in wrench.